Priax/Rust_Workshop/man/control-flow.md

 For those that know Haskell, fold is easy to understand, for others, it may not be that simple. <br>
 Rust is not a functional programming language per se, but it does have some functional elements (Immutability, data types using `struct` and `enum`, pattern matching using `match`, `impl` to implement your own traits...)

-I won't delve deeper into those, but there are REALLY useful and you should learn how to use them.
+I won't delve deeper into those, but they are REALLY useful and you should learn how to use them if you want to learn Rust.

 Fold is simple, it applies a function to each elements of an iteration, accumulating them into a new value.